 Suzie continued, "You’re supposed to be professional.
-If you’re good at what you’re doing- and if you’re using a gimmick- then you should be able to hide it from me.
+If you’re good at what you’re doing and using a gimmick, you should be able to hide it from me.
 I’m one person.
 I don’t care if thousands of other people see it.
 You can only play with people’s intelligence for so long.

-Watch: Suzie Tanner tries to keep a straight face when managing Bruiser Costa
+Suzie Tanner tries to keep a straight face when managing Bruiser Costa:

 Painful Mistakes Along The Way

 In wrestling, as in life, mistakes happen.
 But in the heat of the moment of a wrestling match in an era where the curtain wall of kayfabe was to a large extent still untarnished, unruly fans and a despised heel can become a caustic mix, almost guaranteeing a trip to the hospital for one of the showmen involved in this game of physical chess.

 Suzie remembers an incident that took place in what she calls ‘upcountry B.C.’ in Mackenzie, a beautifully scenic but sparsely populated community nestled between the Rocky and Omineca Mountains in Canada.
 On this occasion, she almost got seriously hurt while managing Mike Stone, the promotion’s Heavyweight Champion at the time.
 Suzie recounts the story for us.